momcilosavic1234567-creator/InsightScraper/README.md

 **InsightScraper** is a professional-grade automated ETL pipeline and interactive Job Application Tracker.
 It dynamically extracts programming job listings from multiple sources, deduplicates and stores them in a local SQLite database, filters them against alert keywords, and presents them in a premium Streamlit dashboard.

-**Project Name** is a robust web scraping solution designed to extract [Type of Data] from [Target Site].
+**Project Name** is a robust web scraping solution designed to extract data from targeted site.
 It handles dynamic content, bypasses common rate limits, and exports clean, structured data for analysis.

 ## ✨ Key Features